chzhangudel/Double_Gyre/README.md

 # Double_Gyre
-This is the setup files for the wind-driven double gyre case used for ML parameterization of subgrid momentum forcing.
-See details in the paper of...
+Setup files for the wind-driven double gyre case used for machine learned parameterization (Guillaumin and Zanna, 2021) in MOM6.